mattermost/docs/source/install/common-prod-deploy-tar.rst

       sudo systemctl enable mattermost.service

-Once your Mattermost server is up and running, create your first Mattermost user, `invite more users </collaborate/manage-channel-members.html>`__, and explore the Mattermost platform.
+Once your Mattermost server is up and running, create your first Mattermost user, :doc:`invite more users </collaborate/manage-channel-members>`, and explore the Mattermost platform.